jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/derived-abstract-types/sorted-multi-maps.md

 ### Carbon Encoding

-A (compacted) Carbon `sorted-multimap` for the JSON snippet from above, encoding the JSON object with the base type `object` holding four string properties.
+A (compacted) Carbon `sorted-multimap` for the JSON snippet from above, encoding the JSON object with the base type `object` holding four string_buffer properties.

 ```
 [~]